 - Early Infrastructure Investments.
 Early on, Walmart built the ultimate retail infrastructure.
 As the company continued to generate impressive profits, it also invested massive amounts of money into new stores and distribution centers to keep those stores full of products.
 As a result, shopping at Walmart became the norm for the many people.
 Human beings are habitual creatures, and breaking the habit of looking to Walmart as the go-to store for everything from home goods to groceries, electronics, movies, and more is a tall order.

 - Online Transition.
 When Walmart noticed that the online shopping trend had the potential to cut into its growth, it acted quickly.
-While Amazon.com is still the top dog in e-commerce, Walmart.com is a clear second.
+While Amazon.com is still the top dog in e-commerce, Walmart.com is a clear second after surpassing eBay and taking more than 5% of the total ecommerce market share, according to Pattern.
 With continued investments in e-commerce, Walmart continues to gain market share year after year.

 Like Costco, Walmart has done well throughout the COVID-19 pandemic as an essential business.
 Because of the company’s leadership in the grocery category, stores needed to stay open to supply food to the masses throughout the coronavirus crisis.
 As a result, the company was able to maintain growth in same-store sales, revenue, and earnings, beating both top-line and bottom-line analyst expectations in the second quarter.